adityapallipati/aws-solutions-architect/s3/README.md

 - **Client-Side Encryption**: Encrypts data client-side before uploading to S3 and decrypts it after downloading.
     - When data is encrypted by the client and then sent to the server.
     - The client has the key, the server will serve the encrypted file since it does not have the key to decrypt when data is requested.

+    **Client-Side Encryption**  is when you encrypt your own files before uploading them to S3.
+This provides a guarantee that AWS and no third-party can decrypt your data.

+    Various AWS SDK's have built in code to make it easy to encrypt your data.

 - **Compliance Validation for Amazon S3**: Ensures S3 services meet compliance requirements like HIPAA, GDPR, etc.